 Through Town Gas, members have also learnt to facilitate ceramic workshops for other people; promoting peer mentoring and intergenerational understanding.
 From January – October 2017 Emily McCartan and members of Town Gas co-delivered 23 ceramic taster workshops with 158 participants from local community organisations including: Huddleston Centre, Hackney Virtual School for Looked After Children, Artbox London, Rabbits Road Institute Conversation Club and PEER.

 In 2017 we also extended our relationship with Hackney Virtual School for Looked After Children and organised an art summer school for 50 young people with partners uncluding ReachOut RCA, New North Press, Rabbits Road Press, PEER and Chickentown.
 This included workshops in experimental jewellery design, pottery, 3D scanning, letterpress printing, riso printing, paper theatre making and cooking.

 ‘Town Gas has been an unexpectedly, wonderful adventure.
 I thought I would need previous experience and that it would be for experts on ceramics but that’s totally not the case!
 I have learnt many things about working with ceramics and observed our new kiln being built, which is exciting.
 I have gained strong friendships, a practice I could apply to my studies and patience with myself as a creative.
 I can see Town Gas going far in the future and I can only wish them the best, hoping I can be there for every step of the way!’
 Town Gas member Cynthia WaithakaThe Create Cities project is a commission that provides a leading artist with a major opportunity to deliver a project that will have a lasting impact on the life of a community.
-It is made possible by the support of Bank of America Merrill Lynch which, for the 9th consecutive year, has partnered with Create to support artists in east London.
+It is made possible by the support of Bank of America which partners with Create to support artists in east London.